PROuserR/AudioWizard/README.md

 # AudioWizard
 <img src="images/wizard-icon.png" />
-I made this project for the public to enjoy using audio software and its totaly free its not a pro audio software or something like that AudioWizard is just an application that serves public needs like youtube downloading and recording audio from the sound card or simply to play audio!
+I made this project for the public to enjoy using audio software like youtube downloading and recording audio from the sound card or simply to play audio!
 Usage: